rooootdev/amongunlock/README.md

 ## Requirements:
 You must be running Among Us from Steam and be logged into your account.
+(MinGW if you want to compile it yourself)

 ## Compilation
 Run compile.bat